 - Graduating senior of Cashmere High School

-- Must have attended Cashmere High School for at least the last two years of their high school career
+- Must have attended Cashmere High School for a minimum of two years

-- Awarded on the basis of demonstrated scholastic ability, achievement, an assessment of future success, and demonstrated desire, interest, and planning for post-secondary education
+- Scholarships are awarded on the basis of demonstrated scholastic ability, achievement, and an assessment of future success and demonstrated desire, interest, and planning for post-secondary education.

 An application to the Cashmere Schools Foundation makes the student eligible for all of the 22 scholarships provided by the Cashmere Schools Foundation.
 Details on each scholarship, including background and criteria for each individual award, are listed below.

 *Please note the italicized instructions under scholarships that request covering specific topics in your application essay.